 In 2015, the Company entered into a Claims Proceeds Investment Agreement ("CPIA"), as amended, with Brickell Key Investments LP (the "Holder").
 Pursuant to the CPIA, as amended, the Company grants to the Holder the right to purchase Class A common shares in the Company (the "Class A Shares") up to a maximum amount of 2,666,667 (the "Amount") for a purchase price equal to \$6,666.67 (\$0.0025 per Class A Share), and is payable in cash.
 This Warrant (the "Warrant") will expire at 5:00 p.m.
 (Eastern Time), on September 30, 2027 and may be exercised in whole or in part by Holder at any time prior to such date.
 The Holder can only sell a maximum of 15% per month of the Class A Shares obtained through the Warrant.
 In exchange for the Company issuing the Warrant, the amounts owed to the Holder pursuant to CPIA are amended to equal \$80 million.
 The Holder has the right to receive the \$80 million owed through proceeds as outlined in the CPIA, cash paid by the Company or monetization of the Warrant (through the sale of the Warrant or sale of the underlying Class A Shares).
-If the Holder monetizes the Warrant, the amount owed will be reduced at a measure of \$3.00 per Class A Share.
+If the Holder monetizes the Warrant, the amount owed will be reduced at a measure of \$30.00 per Class A Share.
 In connection with the Amendment and Warrant Agreement, the Holder also executed a Stock Pledge Agreement (the "Pledge Agreement") with Legacy MSP founders, John H. Ruiz and Frank C. Quesada (the "Founders").
-As part of the Pledge Agreement provides the right to repurchase the Warrant from the Holder on or before June 30, 2023.
+As part of the Pledge Agreement, the Founders agreed to pledge 50 million shares to secure payment of the original principal amount of the CPIA.
+In addition, the Pledge Agreement provides the right to repurchase the Warrant from the Holder on or before June 30, 2023.
 The Founders entered into an agreement with the Company where this repurchase right has been assigned to the Company (the "Side Agreement").
-As the Company has, at its option, the ability to pay its obligation through cash proceeds or through monetization of the Warrants, the \$80.0 million stares to secone day of March 31, 2024 was included as Claims financing obligation and notes payable on the condensed consolidated balance sheet.
+As the Company has, at its option, the ability to pay its obligation through cash proceeds or through monetization of the Warrants, the \$80.0 million of amounts owed as of June 30, 2024 was included as Claims financing obligation and notes

 The Founders did not exercise the option to repurchase the Warrants on or before June 30, 2023.
-The Company recognized the Warrants at fair value which, considering the price of the Company's common stock was below \$30.00 as of March 31, 2024, it was determined to be zero.
+The Company recognized the Warrants at fair value which, considering the price of the Company's common stock was below \$30.00 as of June 30, 2024, it was determined to be zero.